idio-sync/KapowarrBot/README.md

 Discord bot to interface with Kapowarr.
 Original code by stan42069.

 Features:
--Automatically checks every 24 hours for new comics that matches your set publisher(s) and will add/search them on Kapowarr (Currently set to Marvel, DC, and Dark Horse Comics)
+- Automatically checks every 24 hours for new comics that matches your set publisher(s) and will add/search them on Kapowarr (Currently set to Marvel, DC, and Dark Horse Comics)
--Search comics using the /search command to add comics to your library -Browse your comic library using /comiclibrary command -Manually check up to 60 days back for comics not in your library using and add/search them automatically /comic_check -Lookup recently released comics on ComicVine using /comics_recent -Browse your wanted comics that are missing issues and manually search for results within discord using /wantedcomics -Queue notifications for downloads, imports, etc.
+- Search comics using the /search command to add comics to your library
+- Browse your comic library using /comiclibrary command
+- Manually check up to 60 days back for comics not in your library using and add/search them automatically /comic_check
+- Lookup recently released comics on ComicVine using /comics_recent
+- Browse your wanted comics that are missing issues and manually search for results within discord using /wantedcomics
+- Queue notifications for downloads, imports, etc.
--Automatic and manual download supported if comic doesn't match
+- Automatic and manual download supported if comic doesn't match

 <img width="704" height="481" alt="image" src="https://github.com/user-attachments/assets/65f53747-8ba4-4332-933e-479b86dec879" />